 The Acoustical Studies concentration is designed to prepare students to work as professionals in the fields of acoustical consulting, sound systems design, acoustical product design, and sound systems integration.
 The program provides a thorough grounding in acoustical fundamentals and design practices to enable graduates to begin careers in these specialized fields.

-Admission requires an undergraduate degree in Physics, Electrical Engineering, Audio Technology, or Music.
+Admission requires an undergraduate degree in music, physics, engineering, audio technology, or architecture.
 Students should have a strong background in math and science from their undergraduate work or high school, of particular interest are Calculus and Physics.
-Students otherwise qualified may be accepted into the degree program with added requirements that are to be taken concurrent with their first year of study or during the summer at an department chair-approved school of their choice.
+Students otherwise qualified may be accepted into the degree program with added requirements that are to be taken concurrent with their first year of study or during the summer at a department chair-approved school of their choice.
 International students must demonstrate competencies in English commensurate with expectations for Peabody’s Master of Music degree program.